Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

 while notice that now since the quantities inside the pushforwards are $2n$-forms, only the $\mathbf{ff}$-components of $\hat{\eta}_t$ appear.
-This means that if we bring in the decomposition \eqref{scrat} then the term $\hat{\eta}^\ddagger_t$ disappears from \eqref{crda} since it is pulled back from the base.
+More precisely, if $\eta$ is a $2$-form on $\hat{B}_R\times Y$, we define $\eta_{\mathbf{ff}}$ as the $2$-form on $\hat{B}_R\times Y$ obtained from $\eta$ by deleting all components that are not purely fiber-fiber, using the splitting in \eqref{porra}.
 We then apply Claim 3 and we bound \eqref{mafioso} by

 which as in \eqref{longa} and \eqref{duoradial} is bounded by